isabella232/kendo-react-animation/docs/expand/index.md

 # Expand Overview

-The Kendo UI Expand component for React shows/hides a single element animating the height of the container element.
+The Kendo UI Expand component for React shows/hides a single element animating the height of the root element.
 The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children are entering or leaving.
 The entering element will be shown with a gradual `height` transition from 0% to 100%.
 Conversely, the leaving element will be hidden with a gradual `height` transition from 100% to 0%.

 > **Note that only entering or leaving elements from the DOM will be animated**.

-> The Kendo UI Expand component should be always present in the `rendering tree` in order to work
+> **The Kendo UI Expand component should be always present in the `rendering tree` in order to work**

-## Demos

 ### Default Setup